“Zero to One” by Peter Thiel. Review and deconstructing a bestseller.

 PayPal is one example of a startup company that made it.
 Founded before the dotcom crash of 1999, the company has prevailed in its idea of providing online payment services, now serving almost 200 million users.

-Peter Thiel, one of the founders of PayPal, held regular lectures at the University of Stanford in 2012.
+Peter Thiel, one of the founders of PayPal, held regular lectures at the Stanford University in 2012.
 In cooperation with a student of this class, Blake Masters, Thiel took those class notes and published them as the book “Zero to One”.

 The book has become an international bestseller, sporting the subtitle “How to Build the Future”.
 It’s recommended reading for startups, entrepreneurs and innovators, which is why I picked it up.